Mastering the "I Do, WE Do, YOU Do" model: A guide for Retail Coaches

 The essence of the model lies in its structured approach to learning, which emphasises gradual progression from demonstration to guided practice to independent application.
 This framework provides a systematic way to introduce new concepts or skills, engage learners in active practice, and facilitate mastery through repeated application.

-Understanding the Model
+Understanding the Three Steps of the Model

 I Do: In this initial stage, you take the lead by demonstrating the skill or task.
 This could involve showcasing effective customer engagement, demonstrating product knowledge, or exemplifying best practices in handling transactions.
 As a coach, your role is to model excellence, so use your benchmarks to illustrate the expected standard and provide clear explanations of each step.